 Use the same color scheme, typography, and iconography throughout your app.
 And make sure that your buttons, controls, and other UI elements are consistently placed on the screen.

 Some great examples of apps that maintain design consistency are Google apps.

 All of the Google apps use the same and adhere to the above points.
 The buttons and controls are placed in the exact locations on the screen across all apps.

 As a designer, one of the most important things you can do is to create a feeling of space in your design.
 This can be done with something as simple as the use of white space or negative space.

 Negative space is the area around and between the subjects in your design.
 It is sometimes referred to as "breathing space" because it allows the eye to rest between elements.

 When used correctly, negative space can create a feeling of balance and harmony in your design.
 It can also draw attention to some aspects of your design.

-Some great examples of mobile apps that use negative space well are the Google, Amazon, and Expedia apps.
+Google, Amazon, and Expedia apps are great examples of mobile apps that use negative space well.

 In each of these apps, the negative space creates a feeling of calm and order.
 It helps to focus attention on the main elements of the design, and it doesn't feel cluttered or overwhelming.

 The first few minutes after a user downloads your app are crucial.
 If you can't quickly and easily guide them through the onboarding process, you will likely lose their interest (and business).